caffeine93/nightfirespy/README.md

 - opens appropriate sockets for TCP and UDP communication of client and gameserver protocols

-- client handler has been written for all connection stages
+- client handler has been written for all connection stages supporting both server list types

 - ported aluigi's seckey/enctype algorithm implementation